-Regarding company-specific news, streaming service roll out, 5G deployment, asset sale, collaborations and organic expansion primarily took the center stage over the past five trading days.
+Regarding company-specific news, legal stay, 5G launch and strategic collaborations primarily took the center stage over the past five trading days.

 Recap of the Week’s Most Important Stories